theneweinstein/thermosmart_component/README.md

 The `thermosmart` component lets you control a thermostats and view sensor data (boiler information) from [Thermosmart](https://www.thermosmart.com) thermostats.

 <p class='note'>
-Boiler information is only available if you have an OpenTherm boiler.
+Boiler information is only available if you have an OpenTherm boiler and if the ot-scope is enabled by Thermosmart for your API-keys.
 </p>

 ## Prerequisites